Records management is a challenge for any organization that needs to store, manage and protect records for a long time.

 According to a study by IBM, more than 90% of organizations struggle with their records retrieval process.
 This is due to the lack of a well-defined and documented records management strategy, which leads to poor retrieval rates and increased costs.

 Poor records retrieval also leads to poor customer service experience for customers who might have a hard time finding their desired information or reaching out to the people they need help from.
+To get the most out your records, organizations need to apply these tips for effective RM.

 This is a challenge that most companies face, especially those that have big data.
 The amount of data created in the world has increased exponentially and it is difficult for organizations to find the exact information they need at the time they need it.